carlosolarte/RESPEG/examples/README.md

  - [json](./json): grammar for JSON
  - [pallene](./pallene): An extension of Lua.

 In [mutation](./mutation) there is a simple script in Python3 to generate new
- benchmarks: invalid files from valid one by deleting, inserting and substituting characters.
+ benchmarks: invalid files from valid ones by deleting, inserting and substituting characters.